Book Talk: Thomas Keneally looks at war through nurses' eyes

-NEW YORK (Reuters) - In a career spanning almost 50 years, Thomas Keneally has written about war from unique angles.
+NEW YORK, Dec 5 (Reuters) - In a career spanning almost 50 years, Thomas Keneally has written about war from unique angles.
 Perhaps most memorably in “Schindler’s List,” his Booker Prize-winning story about a German businessman’s effort to save Jews from Nazis.

 The film based on the book won multiple Academy Awards in 1994, including best picture and best director for Steven Spielberg.